superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

-# KGE vs LLM
+# Learning Scemantic Representations for Knowledge Graphs

-In today's world, Large Language Models (LLMs) are everywhere, doing all sorts of language-related tasks really well.
+In today's world, LLMs (Large Language Models) are everywhere, doing all sorts of language-related tasks really well.
 They're the go-to solution for understanding and using text in many different ways.

 However, in some specific areas, there are other more specialized approaches that might give better results for specific tasks.